bakkeby/st-flexipatch/README.md

 ### Changelog:

-2020-04-20 - Added the force redraw on pselect after key is pressed patch and the externalpipe sigaction patch
+2020-04-20 - Upgrade to c279f5, 2020-04-19, and added the force redraw on pselect after key is pressed patch and the externalpipein patch

 2020-03-29 - Added invert and workingdir patches